jupegarnica/garn-validator/README.md

 <h1>Features</h1>

-- Supports checking primitives or objects with schemas
+- Supports checking primitives or objects with **schemas**
+- Composable
 - Ultra light and **fast** with **0 dependencies**
 - Easy to use and simple to learn but powerful
 - 6 behaviors: `hasErrors`, `isValid`, `isValidOrThrow`,`isValidOrLog`, `isValidOrLogAll` and `isValidOrThrowAll`.